Willena/super-go-mod-proxy/README.md

 * `Receive` : when the request is received
 * `Prefetch`: just before fetching the content
 * `Fetch`: when downloading / getting the content
-* `Package`: Stage used if a special repackaging is needed
-* `Cache`: Save the content in the proxy cache

 In each phase one or more plugins can be used, given they do something for that phase.